rh-mobb/aro-workshop-content/aro-content/300-app/deploy.md

 ## Create Azure Database for PostgreSQL instance

-To deploy our PostgreSQL database, we'll use the Azure Service Operator (ASO).

 1. First, let's create a namespace (also known as a project in OpenShift).
 To do so, run the following command:

     ```bash